trantrongbinh/FS-Focus/readme.md

-## About Blog Q & A ##
+## About FS-Focus | FullStask Focus ##

 ### Purpose

-Blog Q & A is my project for the purpose of synthesizing, archiving, solving problems, knowledge of information technology.
+FS-Focus is my project for the purpose of synthesizing, archiving, solving problems, knowledge of information technology.
 My goal for this blog is to help you guys as much as possible.

 ### Technology